 Wild rice comes from the seed of an aquatic grass plant, the grains of which are harvested as wild rice.
-It is sometimes called Indian rice or water rice, as it grows naturally in water, or manoomin (which translates in Ojibwe to “good berry”).
-Wild rice is native to North America.
-It has been a staple in the diets of some Native American tribes for centuries.
+It is sometimes called water rice, as it grows naturally in water, or manoomin (which translates in Ojibwe to “good berry”).
+Wild rice is native to North America and has been a staple in the diets of some Native American tribes for centuries.
 It is cultivated in patties (wet fields) in the Great Lakes and Northern Lakes regions of the United States and into Canada.
 Beginning in the 1970s, California producers began growing wild rice in paddies, making it more accessible and affordable, though it is still pricier than other rice varieties and is often found in specialty, health food, and gourmet shops.
 You can also order it from Native Harvest, which sells organic wild rice that’s been hand-harvested by tribal members using traditional methods.
 It is highly nutritious and a good source of fiber and B vitamins.

 With a rich, nutty flavor and chewy texture, wild rice is used in a variety of foods, such as breakfast cereals, soups, casseroles, salads, and even desserts.
 Blends of wild rice with long-grain rice are popular, as well.

 Authentic organic wild rice, hand-harvested by tribal members using traditional methods, is available for purchase online at Native Harvest.

 Our gorgeous “bookazine” features expert tips, inspiration, and 74 fresh and tasty recipes for Summer.

 Wild rice can be difficult at first and takes time to perfect.
 Here are a few general tips for success, plus instructions for cooking wild rice on the stove, in an Instant Pot, or in a rice cooker.